Snigdho8869/TypeSprint-Flask/README.md

 - Support for multiple paragraphs
 - Easy paragraph change by clicking a button

+# Technologies Used
+TypeSprint is built using the following technologies:
+- Flask
+- HTML
+- CSS
+- JavaScript

 # How to Use
 1. Select a paragraph from the provided options or click the "Change Paragraph" button for a new one.
 2. Start typing in the input area provided.